Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Method

-\textbf{Adaptive Selection.} \jychecked{Simply combining single-modal (RGB or depth) contextual features and multi-modal contextual features will cause performance drop owing to the presence of domain gap between different modalities.
-For example, it would be challenging to predict glass surfaces from insufficient visual information (\eg, lack of context and weak reflection), while the depth information \jychecked{may be able to supplement this limitation}.
-In addition, rigidly selecting a particular set of contextual information from different modalities can reduce the generality of the proposed model, \jychecked{as the contextual information from different modalities may different cases in predicting the glass surfaces}. } \jychecked{Thus, we adaptively select the features from RGB context, depth context, implicit multi-modal context, and explicit multi-modal context information by dynamically adjusting the importance of different contextual features.} To achieve this goal, we concatenate the outputs of these four context mining submodules as the input of our adaptive selection process, denoted as $x^\text{selection} \in \mathbb{R}^{4C \times H\times W}$.
-We feed $x^\text{selection}$ to a $1\times 1$ convolution layer to reduce its channel size to $C$.
+\textbf{Adaptive Selection.} \jychecked{Simply combining single-modal contextual features and multi-modal contextual features will cause a performance drop owing to the presence of a domain gap between different modalities. } \jychecked{Thus, we adaptively select the features from RGB context, depth context, implicit multi-modal context, and explicit multi-modal context information by dynamically adjusting the importance of different contextual features.} To achieve this goal, we concatenate the outputs of these four context mining submodules as the input of our adaptive selection process, denoted as $x^\text{sel} \in \mathbb{R}^{4C \times H\times W}$.
+We feed $x^\text{sel}$ to a $1\times 1$ convolution layer to reduce its channel size to $C$.
 After that, we apply the channel-wise attention mechanism to these features in order to capture the importance of each channel.
-According to the extracted channel-wise attention \jychecked{weights}, we can adaptively select the context features by multiplying \jychecked{these weights} to the input features to obtain the final cross-modal rich contextual features $\mathbb{CRC}$ as the output of the CCM module.
+Based on the extracted channel-wise attention \jychecked{weights}, we can adaptively select the context features by multiplying \jychecked{these weights} to the input features to obtain the final cross-modal rich contextual features $\mathbb{CRC}$ as the output of the CCM module.